How do I know if I’m eligible to enter the Competition?

 When does the Competition start?

-Round 1, which must be completed online, is in October 2020.
+Round 1, which is completed online, is in October 2021.
 You will be given LexisNexis pre-reading that will form part of the Round 1 assessment (5 questions out of 30) in advance of this date.

 How do I prepare for the Aspiring Solicitors Commercial Awareness Competition?